VicSRC collects your personal information where reasonably necessary to conduct one or more of our activities or services.

 Reasons for collection include to:

-Personal information will not be used for any other purpose without your consent, unless VicSRC is required by law to disclose that information, unless required by law.
+Personal information will not be used for any other purpose without your consent, unless VicSRC is required by law to disclose that information.

 If you believe the information we hold is inaccurate or out of date, contact VicSRC and we will update the relevant information accordingly.